rivdsilva8/Hotel_Management_System/README.md

 7. Feedback and Reviews:
 •	Allow guests to leave feedback and reviews after their stay.
 Display average ratings and reviews for rooms and services.

+Extra Features:
+1. Local Attraction and Recommendations:
+•	Include a section showcasing local attractions, restaurants, and activities near the hotel.
+2. Notifications and Reminders:
+•	Send email or SMS notifications to guests for booking confirmations, reminders for upcoming reservations, and thank you messages after check-out.

 ## Prerequisites for Application
 Before starting with the project, ensure you have the following prerequisites installed and configured: